UM atUM [S01-ep25]: From Alzheimer's Disease to the Charles Flahault Heritage Fund

-This week on A l’UM la science, Fabrice Caudron, a researcher at the Institute of Molecular Genetics in Montpellier, is our guest.
-He and his team have just discovered that a plant substance could protect the neurons of Alzheimer's patients.
-In the second part of the program, Elizabeth Denton, library curator, introduces us to the Charles Flahault heritage collection.
+This week on *AUM science*, Fabrice Caudron, a researcher at the Institute of Molecular Genetics in Montpellier, is our guest.
+He and his team have just discovered that a plant-based substance may protect the neurons of patients with Alzheimer’s disease.
+In the second half of the program, Elizabeth Denton, a librarian, introduces us to the Charles Flahault heritage collection.

-In France, it is estimated that 1,200,000 people could be affected by Alzheimer's disease or a related illness.
-750,000 people have now been diagnosed, representing 23% of the population over the age of 80, the majority of whom are women.
-For most people, Alzheimer's, named after the German doctor who discovered it in 1906, is primarily associated with memory loss.
+In France, it is estimated that 1,200,000 people may be affected by Alzheimer’s disease or a related condition.
+Currently, 750,000 people have been diagnosed—representing 23% of the population over the age of 80—the majority of whom are women.
+For most people, Alzheimer’s—named after the German doctor who discovered it in 1906—is primarily associated with memory loss.

-Personally, I remember the day we realized that my grandmother was " losing her marbles," as we say in my family, in a way that was a little more severe than her age alone could explain.
-"He had 7,000 cancer cells," she repeated to us a dozen times in an hour when talking about a sick neighbor.
-A month and several tests later, the verdict came down: stage 2 Alzheimer's, a degenerative disease that has three stages.
-I later discovered that while memory loss was certainly the most striking symptom, it was unfortunately not the only one: behavioral, motor, and language disorders...
-These were caused by lesions in the central nervous system due to the malfunctioning of proteins essential to neurons and the appearance of plaques or aggregates on those same neurons.
+On a personal note, I remember the day we realized that my grandmother was “losing her mind” —as we say back home—to a degree that went beyond what her age would suggest.
+“He had 7,000 cancer cells,” she had repeated to us about ten times in an hour while talking about a sick neighbor.
+A month and several tests later, the verdict came in: stage 2 Alzheimer’s, a degenerative disease with three stages.
+I later discovered that while memory loss was certainly the most striking symptom, it was unfortunately not the only one: behavioral, motor, and language disorders… These were caused by lesions in the central nervous system resulting from the malfunction of proteins essential to neurons and the formation of plaques or aggregates on those same neurons.

 Fabrice Caudron is a researcher atthe Institute of Molecular Genetics in Montpellier.
-Together with his team, he has recently discovered that a substance found in a plant could protect the neurons of Alzheimer's patients.
-He will explain everything to us in the next twenty minutes.
+He and his team have just discovered that a substance found in a plant may be able to protect the neurons of patients with Alzheimer’s disease.
+He’ll explain everything to us over the next twenty minutes.

-- A rare natural lipid induces neuroglobin expression to prevent amyloid oligomer toxicity and retinal neurodegeneration
+- A rare natural lipid induces neuroglobin expression to prevent the toxicity of amyloid oligomers and retinal neurodegeneration

-In the second part of the program, we take you behind the scenes at the science library, and more specifically to the storeroom, which houses a number of treasures, including the Charles Flahault heritage collection.
-This is a collection of photographic plates and prints taken during the famous botanist's field trips.
-Elizabeth Denton, library curator, takes us on a journey through these archives.
+In the second half of the program, we’ll take you behind the scenes at the Science Library—more specifically, into the storage area that holds a few treasures, including the Charles Flahault Heritage Collection.
+This collection consists of photographic plates and prints taken during the famous botanist’s field trips.
+And it’s Elizabeth Denton, the library curator, who will guide us through these archives.

 Production: Universityof Montpellier/Divergence FM